 July jobs report showed that the nation’s unemployment level has promptly decreased and recovered from George W. Bush’s Great Recession.
 It signifies a complete triumph for President Obama.

 Chairman of the Council of Economic Advisers, Jason Furman, claims that unrounded data shows the moving of the unemployment rate’s headline below its pre-recession average.
 It happened for the first time in the recovery.

-This fact, though, testifies a clearly defined tendency of the labor market recovery.
-Still, some alternative measures of the modern labor market haven’t managed to recover yet.
+This fact, though, testifies a clearly defined tendency of the labour market recovery.
+Still, some alternative measures of the modern labour market haven’t managed to recover yet.
 The rate of long-term unemployment remains 34% above its pre-recession average.
-This slow restoration in the long-term rate of unemployment is caused by a short-term one which remains now below its pre-recession average.
+This slow restoration in the long-term unemployment rate is caused by a short-term one that remains now below its pre-recession average.

 According to Furman’s speech, the long-term unemployment rate is higher than pre-recession levels.
 Moreover, for female and Hispanic workers, the unemployment rate remains above the pre-recession average.
 So, there are still weak sides on the jobs front.

 Still, there is good news.
-In 15 of the last 17 months, there were created in a total 200,000 jobs with President’s Obama initiative.
-During the last two years, numerous private sector jobs were created.
+In 15 of the last 17 months, there were created 200,000 jobs with President’s Obama initiative.
+During the previous two years, numerous private-sector jobs were created.
 It is more than at any other period since 1997-1999.

 Consequently, the private sector provided thirteen million jobs over sixty-five undeviating months of growth.
 The unfortunate trickle-down policies supported by the Republican candidates can’t even touch what Obama has done.

 President Obama proved his election promises and his place in the White House.